docker/docs/engine/security/trust/content_trust.md

 Docker registries.
 These signatures allow client-side verification of the integrity and publisher of specific image tags.

 Currently, content trust is disabled by default.
-You can enable it by setting the `DOCKER_CONTENT_TRUST` environment variable.
+To enable it, set the `DOCKER_CONTENT_TRUST` environment variable to `1`.
 Refer to the [environment variables](../../reference/commandline/cli.md#environment-variables) and [Notary](../../reference/commandline/cli.md#notary) configuration for the docker client for more options.